moquality/docs_old/docs/docs/integration-ci-cd/circleci.md

 4. `mq user` returns user information, and you can check that your user is correct.

 5. `mq upload -f [APK_PATH] -a [APP_ID]` will upload your app, whose location is provided by `[APK_PATH]`, the path to your apk file.
 The command uses `[APP_ID]` to determine which app is being uploaded.
-Your app id uniquely identifies your app.
-To find your app id, log in with `mq login` and run `mq apps` to see a list of your apps.
-Find your app in the list and locate the app id in the same row.
+Your app Id uniquely identifies your app.
+To find your app Id, log in with `mq login` and run `mq apps` to see a list of your apps.
+Find your app in the list and locate the app Id in the same row.

 6. `mq apps` returns a list of your apps, and you can confirm that your app version has incremented by one.